A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-\subsection{RowClone}
+\subsubsection{RowClone}

 Two important classes of bandwidth-intensive memory operations are (1)~\emph{bulk data copy}, where a large quantity of data is copied from one location in physical memory to another; and (2)~\emph{bulk data initialization}, where a large quantity of data is initialized to a specific value.
 We refer to these two operations as \emph{bulk data movement operations}.
 Prior research\ch{~\cite{os-hardware,arch-os, kanev.isca15}} has shown that operating systems \ch{and data center workloads} spend a significant portion of their time performing bulk data movement operations.
 For example, a paper by Google shows that close to 5\% of the execution time in Google's data center workloads is spent on executing only two data movement function calls, {\em memset} and {\em memcopy}.
-Therefore, accelerating these operations will likely improve system performance \sg{and energy} efficiency.
+Therefore, accelerating \omv{bulk data movement} operations will likely improve system performance \sg{and energy} efficiency.

-We have developed a mechanism called \emph{RowClone}~\cite{seshadri2013rowclone}, which takes advantage of the fact that bulk data movement operations do \emph{not} require any computation on the part of the processor.
+We have developed a mechanism called \emph{RowClone}~\cite{seshadri2013rowclone}, which takes advantage of the fact that bulk data movement operations do \emph{not} require any computation \omv{(or involvement)} on the part of the processor \omv{and the processor-memory data bus}.
 RowClone exploits the internal organization and operation of DRAM to perform bulk data copy/initialization quickly and efficiently inside {a DRAM chip}.
 A DRAM chip contains multiple banks, where the banks are connected together and to external I/O circuitry by a shared internal bus.
-Each bank is divided into multiple \emph{subarrays}~\cite{salp,chang.hpca14,seshadri2013rowclone}.
+Each bank is divided into multiple \emph{subarrays}~\omv{\cite{salp,chang.hpca14,seshadri2013rowclone,yauglikcci2022hira}}.
 Each subarray contains {many} rows of DRAM cells, where each column of DRAM cells is connected together across the multiple rows using \emph{bitlines}.